What does it mean to speak of Jesus as the “Christ”?

 This was a fulfillment of Numbers 24:17, Isaiah 60, and Psalm 72.
 The latter two passages both describe the coming of a great king and describe how representatives from nations everywhere would come to give him tribute:

-He will endure as long as the sun, as long as the moon, through all generations…he will rule from sea to sea and from the River to the ends of the earth.
-The desert tribes will bow before him and his enemies will lick the dust.
 The kings of Tarshish and of distant shores will bring tribute to him; the kings of Sheba and Seba will present him gifts.
 All kings will bow down to him and all nations will serve him.
-Psalm 72: 5, 8-11
+Psalm 72: 10-11

-We see yet another picture of Jesus as King when he rode on the donkey into Jerusalem.
-This was very much a kingly image, often part of the annunciation of a new king, as it was for Solomon in 1 Kings 1:38-39.
+We see yet another picture of Jesus as King when he rode on a donkey into Jerusalem.
+This was often part of the annunciation of a new king, as it was for Solomon in 1 Kings 1:38-39.
 It is the fulfillment of Zechariah 9:9, the triumphal entry of the messianic king.

 Rejoice greatly, O daughter of Zion!
 Shout, O daughter of Jerusalem!
 Behold, your king is coming to you!
 He is just and endowed with salvation; humble, and mounted on a donkey, on a colt, the foal of a donkey.